 Risk appetite, when properly understood and articulated, can be a powerful tool for managing risk and enhancing overall business performance by better aligning decision-making and risk.
-This paper, published by KPMG, explains that risk appetite is the amount of risk an organization is willing to take on or is prepared to accept in pursuing its strategic objectives.
+This paper, " Understanding and Articulating Risk Appetite," published by KPMG, explains that risk appetite is the amount of risk an organization is willing to take on or is prepared to accept in pursuing its strategic objectives.
 Risk appetites vary across organizations and across business units and risk types within organizations.
 A well-articulated risk appetite provides a cornerstone for an organization’s risk management framework and often incorporates a mix of quantitative and qualitative measures.
 Commonly used measures in risk appetite statements examined were: earnings volatility (80%), economic capital requirements (60%), reputation (60%), external credit or debt ratings (40%), and regulatory standing (40%).

 The following are characteristics of a well-defined risk appetite: